 Her descent continued, her struggles worsened, and the relationships with the people she loved the most—her husband, her son, her parents—began to fray.
 At one point, she was hospitalized for a seizure resulting from alcohol withdrawal.
 “I wasn’t sure where my life was going,” Barrie recalls.
 “I was causing my family so much hurt and felt they would be better off without me.
 The seizure was the breaking point.
 I was debilitated and coming to a point of hopelessness.”

-Everything changed when a family friend recommended The Retreat at Sheppard Pratt, located in nearby Baltimore.
+Everything changed when a family friend recommended The Retreat by Sheppard Pratt, located in nearby Baltimore.
 The Retreat offered a residential treatment program for individuals dealing with many of the mental health problems that can derail a life, including substance use disorder.

 In August of 2018, Barrie left her home in a quiet Baltimore suburb and entered The Retreat.
 “The Retreat had something I had never seen before,” she says.
 “They meet you where you are, so I immediately felt at ease and comfortable.
 Through the team approach they offered, I was introduced to a lot of different people who wanted to help me: a social worker, a family therapist, my primary psychiatrist, an addiction specialist.
 They quickly assessed me and started to give me the treatment I needed.”
 The assessment revealed a surprising diagnosis— surprising to Barrie, at least.
 Not only did she have substance abuse disorder, which she had suspected, but she also had a previously unrecognized mood disorder.